AdaCore/spark2014/docs/ug/getting_started.rst

 Around this virtual loop, nothing guarantees that the index ``Pos`` is not the maximal index at step 2 (the increment), so the range check cannot be proved.
-It was previously proved because, in absence of a loop invariant,
+It was previously proved because, in the absence of a loop invariant,
 |GNATprove| proves iterations around the source loop, and then we get the
 information that, since the loop did not exit, its test ``Pos < A'Last`` is false, so the range check can be proved.